filiph/egamebook/README.md

 #### Declare block(s)

 In this block, you declare the variables that you will use throughout the book.
-Those are the variables that describe player's progress and the game world's state.
+Those are the variables that describe the player's progress and the game world's state.
 They will persist during gameplay and between play sessions.

     <declare>
       // Player's coins and experience points.